 4. Build and deploy the quickstart application.
-From the top level of the fuse70-configmap project, enter:
+From the top level of the fuse72-configmap project, enter:

-'''

-mvn fabric8:deploy
+mvn fabric8:deploy -Popenshift

-'''

 - 5. View the application log as follows.
 Open the OpenShift console in your browser and select the relevant project namespace (for example, test).
-Click in the center of the circular pod icon for the fuse70-configmap service and then in the Pods view click on the pod Name to view the details of the running pod (alternatively, you will get straight through to the details page, if there is only one pod running).
-Now click on the Logs tag to view the application log and scroll down to find the log messages generated by the Camel application. - 6.
-The default recipient list, which is configured in src/main/resources/application.properties, sends the generated messages to two dummy endpoints: direct:async-queue and direct:file.
+Click in the center of the circular pod icon for the fuse72-configmap service and then in the Pods view click on the pod Name to view the details of the running pod (alternatively, you will get straight through to the details page, if there is only one pod running).
+Now click on the Logs tag to view the application log and scroll down to find the log messages generated by the Camel application. - The default recipient list, which is configured in src/main/resources/application.properties, sends the generated messages to two dummy endpoints: direct:async-queue and direct:file.
 This causes messages like the following to be written to the application log:

-''' 5:44:57.376 [Camel (camel) thread #0 - timer://order] INFO generate-order-route - Generating message message-44, sending to the recipient list 15:44:57.378 [Camel (camel) thread #0 - timer://order] INFO target-route-queue - ---> message-44 pushed to an async queue (simulation) 15:44:57.379 [Camel (camel) thread #0 - timer://order] INFO target-route-queue - ---> Using username 'myuser' for the async queue 15:44:57.380 [Camel (camel) thread #0 - timer://order] INFO target-route--file - ---> message-44 written to a file '''
+5:44:57.376 [Camel (camel) thread #0 - timer://order] INFO generate-order-route -Generating message message-44, sending to the recipient list 15:44:57.378 [Camel (camel) thread #0 - timer://order] INFO target-route-queue - ----> message-44 pushed to an async queue (simulation) 15:44:57.379 [Camel (camel) thread #0 - timer://order] INFO target-route-queue - ----> Using username 'myuser' for the async queue 15:44:57.380 [Camel (camel) thread #0 - timer://order] INFO target-route-file - ----> message-44 written to a file oc policy add-role-to-user view system:serviceaccount:test:qs-camel-config

-7. Before you can update the configuration of the fuse70-configmap application using a ConfigMap object, you must give the fuse70-configmap application permission to view data from the OpenShift ApiServer.
-Enter the following command to give the view permission to the fuse70-configmap application's service account:
+7. Before you can update the configuration of the fuse72-configmap application using a ConfigMap object, you must give the fuse72-configmap application permission to view data from the OpenShift ApiServer.
+Enter the following command to give the view permission to the fuse72-configmap application's service account: